growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 Sending e-mail from GROWI can be enabled by configuring one of the following configuration patterns:

-  1. setting up an SMTP server
+  1. Setting up an SMTP server
-  2. using AWS's SES
+  2. Using SES from AWS

 ![appsettings14](./images/appsettings14.png)

-If there is an alert that says, **"Your email settings are not set up."** This indicates that the configuration form has not been fully completed.
+If there is an alert that says **"E-mail setting is not set up"**, this indicates that the configuration form has not been fully completed.

 ### Notes on using SES

 GROWI does not allow changing the Region and will attempt to send using us-east-1.
 If region other than us-east-1 is used, consider setting up SMTP on GROWI using the information on SES.

-### Sending a test mail (only SMTP can be executed)
+### Sending a test mail (on SMTP only)

 When using an SMTP server, it is possible to send a test email to verify that the email settings are working.

-After updating the SMTP server settings, press the **Send Test Email** button.
+After updating the SMTP server settings, press the **Send a test email** button.

-- If successful, the message "Test email sent" will be displayed.
+- If successful, the message "Success to send a test-email" will be displayed.
-- If it fails, "Sending a test email using SMTP failed.
+- If it fails, "Failed to send a test email using SMTP.
 Please check your settings." will be displayed.

 If the email settings are enabled, the email will be sent from GROWI.

 ### Mail sending function

-The following is the New User Invitation window in the User Management menu.
+The following is the **Temporarily issue a new user** window in the User Management menu.

 ![appsettings15](./images/appsettings15.png)

-**Check the Send invitation by email** checkbox to make the email work.
+Check the **Send invitation email** checkbox to make the email work.
 If the settings are not configured correctly, the email will not work.

 ## File Upload Settings